Even your holidays can teach you about money

 With the summer holidays coming up, some of you will likely be going away with your parents and potentially be allowed the freedom of spending abroad.
 With that freedom comes the responsibility of having to decide how you will spend your money.
-With that in mind we have pulled together 4 reasons why you should plan your spending abroad.
+We’ve pulled together 4 reasons why you should plan your spending abroad.

-Depending on where you are traveling the likelihood is that the country will be using a different currency from the British Pound which means you will have to exchange your spending money from pounds to the local currency.
+Depending on where you are travelling, you will be using a different currency from the British Pound.
+This means you will have to exchange your spending money from pounds to the local currency.

-Most parents will hopefully have done this before giving you your spending money but if not, they should be able to exchange the money at the airport.
+Most parents will hopefully have done this before giving you your spending money.
+If not, they should be able to exchange the money at the airport.
 However, exchanging at the airport is usually not going to give holidaymakers the best exchange rate.

 Your holiday spending money can be exchanged ahead of your holiday in a variety of places, both online and in person all with varying exchange rates and fees.
 That way you have the currency you need before you get to the airport or the country you’re going to.